Springfield Township, Union County, New Jersey: History

 Springfield is celebrated as the site of a Battle of Springfield between the American Continental Army and British forces on June 23, 1780.
 The British, under Hessian General Wilhelm von Knyphausen, advanced from Elizabethtown about 5 o'clock in the morning.
 They were opposed by General Nathanael Greene, but owing to the superior number of the enemy he was compelled to evacuate Springfield, which was then burned by the British.
 During the action the Rev. James Caldwell, chaplain in the New Jersey brigade, is said to have distributed the Watts hymn books from the neighboring Presbyterian Church among the soldiers for wadding, saying at the same time, "Now put Watts into them, boys."
 This battle prevented further advance on the part of the British.
 The American loss was about 15 and that of the British about 150.

 Some historical landmarks from the Revolution still stand: the Cannon Ball House, which has since been converted into a museum, was (according to the township's official website) "Built circa 1741 and served as a farmhouse at the time of the Revolutionary War.
 During the Battle of Springfield (June 23, 1780) the British used it as a hospital. ...
 It was one of only three buildings left standing when all others including the Presbyterian Church where Reverend James Caldwell had taken Watts hymnbooks for rifle wadding, were set on fire. ...
 In later years the house became a tavern to serve travelers on Morris (Ave) Turnpike.
 The farmland was later sold off, and it served then as a private residence.
 The property was acquired by the Springfield Historical Society in 1955.
 It has become known as The Cannon Ball House because a cannonball was found on the west side embedded in a beam. ...
 The Cannon Ball House has five revolutionary era rooms, some American Civil War items, early tools, a Battle diorama and a colonial garden.
 It has just been (1998) renovated to its original appearance and color."

 After being burned down by the British, First Presbyterian Church was rebuilt.
 A statue of a Continental soldier was erected in 1903 at the site of the smallest state park in New Jersey.

 Geography

 According to the United States Census Bureau, the township had a total area of 5.17 square miles (13.40 km2), including 5.16 square miles (13.36 km2) of land and 0.02 square miles (0.04 km2) of water (0.31%).

 The Township of Springfield is located on the northern edge of Union County and is bordered by Millburn to the north in Essex County, by Union Township to the east, by Kenilworth to the southeast, by Westfield and Cranford to the south, by Mountainside to the southwest and by Summit to the northwest.

 Unincorporated communities, localities and place names located partially or completely within the township include Baltusrol, Branch Mills and Milltown.
+Springfield's downtown is a census-designated place.